From Representation to Performative (Re)presentation: Collective Research for Environmental Knowledge Transmission

 Biography

-Mingxin Li is an activist, environmental architect, and PhD candidate working on intergenerational knowledge transmission with the Tibetan community to face socio-ecological problems collectively.
+Mingxin Li is an activist, environmental architect, and PhD candidate working on intergenerational knowledge transmission with the Tibetan community, which aims to form resilience for socio-ecological problems they are facing.
 Before undertaking his PhD at the Royal College of Art (RCA), he speculated on the symbiotic relationship between bacteria and stromatolites in Chile's Salar de Llamara as a way to resist lithium extraction through mapping, animation, and fiction writing (MA Environmental Architecture).

 In 2025, he received the Alumni UK Climate Action Grant funded by the British Council for his participatory and community-based grass seeding actions and pedagogical sessions tackling current land degradation through Tibetan knowledge.
 In 2024, he received the Food Action Award (Emerging Practice) funded by CLIMAVORE x Jameel at RCA for his work on addressing the shrinkage of yak-herding wetlands in Zoige, located at the eastern edge of the Tibetan Plateau.
 Currently, he works as an architectural researcher with the INTERPRT studio and the G.I.T.
 (Territorial Research Group).
 His collective and individual works have been exhibited internationally, including at the Helsinki Biennial 2023, Galeria Municipal do Porto, Färgfabriken, Het Nieuwe Instituut, Design Chongqing Biennale 2022, and Tongji University.